 2. What is the client-to-staff ratio?

-Besides having the proper staff onsite, another crucial aspect to a healthy rehab facility is their general caseload.
-This includes looking at the business as a whole and questioning the client-to-staff ratio in terms of therapy, the case manager and the size of group therapy.
+Besides having the proper staff onsite, another crucial aspect of a healthy rehab facility is their general caseload.
+This includes looking at the business as a whole and questioning the client-to-staff ratio in terms of therapy, the case manager, and the size of group therapy.
 Wahler says, “Having over 10 people in a group session will not foster connected conversation nor does a case manager with more than 5 clients.”
 Good treatment is one-on-one and individualized, and you're struggling loved should receive as much attention as possible during his or her stay.

-3. How do they perform diagnosis?
+3. How do they diagnose patients?

 Another thing to get your bearings around is how the treatment center staff performs diagnosis.
 “So many people are misdiagnosed when they come into treatment because they come in with drug-induced psychosis, sleep apnea and are showing signs of schizophrenia, bipolar,” Wahler says, “but they’re really not suffering with those things.”
 A proper treatment center should let the individual get stabilized and actively rest the disease before making any final assessments.
 One way to see if a facility is making the right assessment is to see if they incorporate the “bio-psych-social” model.